juhovh/tailguard/README.md

 If you have additional subnets in your tailnet (e.g. `192.168.1.0/24`) that you'd like to access, just add similar routing rules for those.
-TailGuard should take care of all the forwarding all published subnets to the tailnet, as long as it is able to receive packets through the WireGuard tunnel first.
+TailGuard should take care of forwarding all the published subnets to the tailnet, as long as it is able to receive packets through the WireGuard tunnel first.

 ## License